Enhancing generative perturbation models with LLM-informed gene embeddings

 Multimodal generative models of in vitro cellular perturbations

 Generating image-based phenotype responses to cellular perturbations in silico, and vice versa to integrate multiple screening modalities and provide in silico predictions to efficiently guide further wet-lab experiments.
 "Stable diffusion but for biology," if you like.
-Work in progress.

 Universal cell image embeddings using masked autoencoders and vision transformers

 Self-supervised representation learning of cellular morphology / perturbation state across cell types and image modalities to build a foundational vision model capable of universally embedding all in vitro cellular image modalities.
-Work in progress.

 Multiscale modality-agnostic molecular embeddings using chemical language models

 Protein, DNA, RNA, and small molecule language models have strong in-domain performance but lack generality: e.g., protein language models don't understand chemical modification / non-natural amino acids, but peptides with such properties are crucial therapeutic targets.
 Using self-supervision and hierarchical / stochastic tokenization schemes, we train a truly general language model on the entirety of biologically-relevant molecule space, for universally applicable embeddings and generative models.
-Work in progress.

 Rescuing recombinant protein expression in mammalian cells using protein language models

 Coupling inverse folding sequence generators with an in-house LLM-based expression prediction model, we rescue non- and low-expressing proteins of interest by proposing variant sequences that reliably express at 10-100x the level of the parent sequence.
-Work in progress.

 Pharmacokinetic property prediction from molecular structure

 Accurately predicting half-life and clearance rate for monomer and multimer peptide / small protein therapeutics from historical data to reduce the need for pre-clinical animal trials.
 We use multitask Gaussian processes to leverage and factor all high dimension data relationships of interest, and make uncertainty-quantified predictions for novel molecular entities.
-Work in progress.

 A Python library for high throughput cellular image data analysis

 Foundational image / multimodal models are data hungry; to efficiently feed them with new data it's imperative to make data QC, collation, processing, analysis, and modeling as modular, performant, and painless as possible.
 A Python library with templated HPC workflows, a modular CLI, pre-prepared analysis notebooks, and import /export image QC enables rapid, reproducible, and verifiable microscope → knowledge distillation, as well as efficient data curation for training large foundational models.
-Work in progress, to be open-sourced.

 A deep generative model of 3D single-cell organization